 Initial State

 Use the Initial State segment to define the initial conditions of your MCS or of a subsequence within the MCS.
-You can specify the state at a given epoch in a variety of coordinate types and in any coordinate system.
-You can also configure the spacecraft’s physical values.
+For an STK/Astrogator® satellite, on the Properties page Basic - Orbit, the Initial State segment defaults to the Elements tab, where you can specify the state at a given epoch in a variety of coordinate types and in any coordinate system.
+On other tabs, you can also configure the spacecraft’s physical values, user variables, and stochastic parameters.
 The segment adds the defined state to the ephemeris and then passes the state to the next segment.

 Selecting a coordinate system

-The name of the currently selected coordinate system displays.
+The name of the currently selected coordinate system appears in the text box for Coord.System.
 To select a different coordinate system, click to the right of this field and make the desired selection in the Select Reference dialog box that appears.
 The name of that coordinate system will then appear in the Coordinate System field.
 For more information on coordinates systems, see STK Technical Notes.

 Selecting a coordinate type